Allow me a moment today if you will before I get to the recipe for Peas and Greens Soup. Sometimes I just enjoy rambling a bit :-)

-It was really rare for there to be a “new kid” in school.
+It was really rare for there to be a new kid in school.
 Usually the only new kids we ever had were when the town got a new “Georgia Power man” or one of the churches changed pastors.
 We were a pretty close-knit bunch and many of us have stayed in touch through the years.
 Lots of us even went on to college together.

 Sometime last year I reconnected with one of my more adventurous classmates, Michael, with the help of Facebook.
 I’m not sure of all the paths Michael’s journey has taken leading him to the place where he is now.
 I’m just content to have reconnected and to know that another of my childhood friends is leading a happy and fulfilled life.

 Just after New Year’s Day, Michael posted on Facebook about a recipe that he and his wife had enjoyed and which, as he said, nourished his Southern roots.
 With his permission, I took the recipe, added a bit to it and came up with my own version – this Peas and Greens Soup.
 It’s all the best elements of the classic Southern Hoppin’ John with a few greens thrown in for good measure.
 I think you’ll really enjoy this one!

-Heat a large skillet over medium high heat.
+Heat a large deep skillet over medium high heat.
 Crumble a pound of bulk pork sausage with sage into the skillet and cook it until all traces of pink are gone.
 Then add a cup chicken stock, some chopped celery, chopped sweet red pepper and onion.
 Stir it well, scraping the bottom of the pan to release any cooked on bits.
-Reduce the heat, cover the pan and cook until the vegetables are just crisp-tender.
+Reduce the heat, cover the pan, and cook until the vegetables are just crisp-tender.